VedadBukva/.NET-Web-API/README.md

 ```
 dotnet run
 ```
-After successful start of app in the terminal will be visible URL of localhost where we can test functionalities of this API
+After successful start of app in the terminal will be visible URL of localhost where we can test functionalities of this API<br>
+Link of started app will be http://localhost:5000 or http://localhost:5001

 ## Endpoints
 ### Get Blog Post